Croatia - Hercegovina - Montenegro - Albania - Macedonia - Greece

 Day 5Trebinje – Njegusi – Kotor (125 km) (B, L)

 This morning we drive to Montenegro to visit the town of Njegusi, known around the country for its famous smoke-dried hams and cheeses and wine and brandy.
-Stop into a smokehouse, where the owners take you on a tour and explain their production process, dating back for centuries, and will also take you for a tasting of their famous Njegusi smoked hams, cheeses and homemade wine and grape brandy.
-Than we drive on to Kotor, with free time later in the day, exploring this small UNESCO town, or perhaps climbing the hills behind the city to experience Kotor’s ruined fortification walls.
+Stop into a smokehouse, where the owners take you on a tour and explain their production process, dating back for centuries, and will also take you for a tasting of their famous Njegusi smoked hams, cheeses and home-made wine and grape brandy.
+Later, we drive on to Kotor, with free time later in the day, exploring this small UNESCO town, or perhaps climbing the hills behind the city to experience Kotor’s ruined fortification walls.
 A hike up the stone steps, to the Fortress of Sveti Ivan at the top rewards you with views across the Bay of Kotor.
 Free night and optional dinner at a Kotor wine bar.
 Accommodation in a hotel.

 Day 6Kotor – Budva - Podgorica (98 km) (B, L)

 Today we drive along the coastal Montenegro to its capital.
 First we stop in Budva with a short sightseeing of the old town, including clock tower - the bell tower of St. John's Church, the Citadel Fortress, built 2500 years ago, with preserved watchtowers, ramparts, stairs and barracks, built by the Austrians in 1836.
-Before we taste some more Montenegrin wine, we take a bus panoramic sightseeing of the capital Podgorica, than nearby we take you to one of the largest vineyard in one complex in Europe, which covers an area of 2.310 ha with 11 million grapevines, both domestic and world famous varieties.
+Before we taste some more Montenegrin wine, we take a bus panoramic sightseeing of the capital Podgorica, then nearby we take you to one of the largest vineyard in one complex in Europe, which covers an area of 2.310 ha with 11 million grapevines, both domestic and world famous varieties.
 We reach the Šipčanik wine cellar.
-This wine cellar is situated in the centre of the biggest vineyard of Montenegro.
+This wine cellar is situated in the center of the biggest vineyard of Montenegro.
 Before we enter Šipčanik, you will have a chance to enjoy the view to the entire vineyard. Šipčanik was an underground aircraft hangar of the Yugoslav Army until the 1990s.
-In 2007 it was reconstructed and converted into a wine cave by the Plantaže company.
+In 2007, it was reconstructed and converted into a wine cave by the Plantaže company.
 It has a shape of tunnel, which is 356 m long.
-In these rooms covering 7000 square meters wine has been held and tended.
+In these rooms covering 7.000 square meters wine has been held and tended.
 In the wine cellar tasting of several sorts of wine is foreseen.
 Overnight in Podgorica.